Adyen/adyen-magento2/README.md

    * Ratepay
    * Oxxo
    * Econtexts
+_This is not an extensive list of all the supported payment methods but only the ones that have been already verified.
+In case you would like to see other payment methods in the list as well please contact us to verify those too._
 ## Support
 If you have a feature request, or spotted a bug or a technical problem, create a GitHub issue.
 For other questions, contact our [support team](https://support.adyen.com/hc/en-us/requests/new?ticket_form_id=360000705420).